codersclub/DRKB/activex_and_others/msoffice/excel/excel_dll/index.md

 (RangeToMatrix, RangeToVector,VectorToMatrix and VectortoRange).

-All these functions (along with some others that you might find useful) are put together in a unit called \"\_Variants\" whose source code is copied here (with some slight modifications).
+All these functions (along with some others that you might find useful) are put together in a unit called "\_Variants" whose source code is copied here (with some slight modifications).

 In the real unit you will find that there fucntions that provide